 Q. How will corrections be determined?

 All corrections will be made in accordance with the IRS Self-Correction Program found in Revenue Procedure 2021-30, as amended by Secure Act 2.0.
 The IRS Self-Correction Program is well-established guidance published by the IRS that plan administrators use to correct certain commonplace operational issues.
 The UW record keepers, Fidelity and TIAA, will complete all necessary corrections and you will receive a notice by U.S. Mail informing you of each correction made to your account and providing you an opportunity to request a hearing to review the correction decision and result.

-Q. Are there other possible types of corrections other than the ones included in Internal Audits original compliance review?
+Q. Are there other possible types of corrections other than those included in Internal Audits original compliance review?

-To ensure thoroughness of our review data analysis continues and, if additional issues requiring correction are determined, affected participants will be notified.
-Additionally, the University is beginning an individualized review of participant contributions for Plan Year 2022.
-We expect to complete this additional review by the end of Plan Year 2023 and will determine whether additional action is needed and will notify any affected participants at that time.
-Beginning with the current year, 2023, the University intends to conduct annual limits reviews as part of an enhanced retirement plan compliance program.
+To ensure thoroughness of our review data analysis continues and, if additional issues requiring correction are determined, the affected participants will be notified.
+We expect to complete this additional review by the end of Plan Year 2023 and will determine whether additional action is needed and, for each instance, will notify any affected participants at that time.
+Separately, and beginning with the current plan year, 2023, the University will begin conducting annual limit testing as part of an enhanced retirement plan compliance program.
 More information will be posted as it becomes available.